Followers

 After the disappointing length of last session, I scheduled a little bonus session for later in the week, and luckily, almost everyone (plus one, so we evened out to the same number) could make it.
 In addition, Benton was hard at work last week adding Mandrakes to the Incunabuli Managerie.
 It's some good stuff.
 They do less straight up damage than my interpretation, but they are no less punishing to fight, as you will see.

 If you want to see the last Report, you'll find it right here.
+The next post in the series is here.

 23 September, 2025